-7. Write the First Body Paragraph
+6. Write the First Body Paragraph

-Make it short — three to five sentence are all you need.
-And only use the facts the prompt provided — don’t make up anything or use any outside knowledge.
+Make it short.
+Three to five sentences are all you need.
+And only use the facts the prompt provided.
+Don’t add anything or use any outside knowledge.

 “Kale-in Me Softly will provide Augustus with a much healthier meal.
 Although 2 Legit 2 Grit has introduced healthier, vegan options in the last year, most items are still laden with unhealthy fats, sugar, and carbohydrates.
 On the other hand, Kale-in Me Softly features a number of low-carb and low-fat entrees for Augustus to choose.
 Although some of Kale-in Me Softly’s dressings have been criticized by health fanatics as ‘too sugar-y,’ the sugar-free dressings are clearly labeled on the menu, and will be easy for Augustus to select.”

-9. Write the Second Body Paragraph
+7. Write the Second Body Paragraph.

 Onto the second body paragraph.
 This one should just describe why the option you chose will better advance the second criteria.

 “Southern food may be one of America’s culinary treasures, but Augustus will still have a more delicious meal at Kale-in Me Softly.
 Local food critics have described many entrees at 2 Legit 2 Grit as ‘pedestrian’ and ‘underwhelming.’
 The same critics have lauded Kale-in Me Softly’s ‘innovative’ and ‘creative’ combination of fruits, vegetables, and proteins.
 Further, Kale-in Me Softly allows its customers to customize their salads, which will allow Augustus to choose the ingredients he enjoys the most.”

-10. Write the Conclusion
+8. Write the Conclusion.